Terms and Conditions for the supply of goods and services.

 • Appropriate proof of entitlement to any discounted ticket rate claimed (such as NUS card) for each person to be admitted under the ticket.
 You will be asked to pay the full admission price in the instance of proof not being available

-Conditions Specific to Annual Passes
+Conditions Specific to Annual Tickets

 • Optional, bookable public events will incur an additional cost.